Orrbit/cse312-project/reports/flask.md

 **Flask Source Code** - (https://github.com/pallets/flask/)

-# Phase 1 & PHASE 2; SEE TEMPLATES
+# Phase 1 & PHASE 2; SEE TEMPLATES & PHASE 3; SEE ROOMS

 As of Phase 1, we are using flask to listen for, handle, and serve up http requests.
 These requests are primarily for HTML, CSS, and JS files.
 However, it does have the ability to serve up a variety of files such as svgs if we choose to include those.